snowex-hackweek/website-2021/_sources/tutorials/geospatial/index.md

 The two primary types of geospatial data are raster and vector data:

-* **Vector** data structures represent specific features on the Earth's surface, and assign attributes to those features.
+* **Vector** data structures that represent features (points, lines, polygons) on the Earth's surface and attributes of those features.
 * **Raster** data is stored as a grid of values which are rendered on a map as pixels.
-Each pixel value represents an area on the Earth's surface.
+Each pixel value represents some property (e.g., elevation, temperature) for an area on the Earth's surface.

 In addition to the notebooks we've put together, check out these great resources: